 Blueberry’s not supposed to be on top of the kitchen table, but I had to take a picture before shooing him off.
 Isn’t he gorgeous?

 Considering the names of our pets, I guess it’s only natural that we love blueberry muffins!
 The buttermilk really enhances the flavor of these wonderful muffins, giving them a richness and a slight tang that perfectly suits the sweet blueberries.
 I like to sprinkle the muffins with turbinado sugar on top, so they have a light candy-like shell with a soft and fluffy inside, bursting with berry goodness.

 A few quick tips–

-1) If you don’t have buttermilk on hand, you can make your own by mixing 1/3 cup of milk and 1 tsp of cider vinegar.
-Mix well, and let the milk stand at room temperature for 15-20 minutes till the buttermilk flavor develops.
+1) If you don’t have buttermilk on hand, you can make your own by mixing 1/2 cup of milk and 1 1/2 tsp of lemon juice or cider vinegar.
+Mix well, and let the milk stand at room temperature for 5-10 minutes until it begins to curdle slightly.

 2) Don’t overmix the muffin batter!
 These muffins have a wonderful light texture that can become dense if you mix the batter too much.